aws-samples/aws-modernization-with-multicloud-defense/content/04_lab/lab3a.en.md

      	Destination | AWS-Services
      	Action | Allow Log

-	8. Move the newly created rule above the Egress_prod rule by dragging the rule to the top.
+	* Move the newly created rule above the Egress_prod rule by dragging the rule to the top.
-	9. Click **Save Changes**.
+	* Click **Save Changes**.
 <br><br>

-      ---
-      **Policy Explanation:**<br>
-      The policy that we just created will match all workloads that is tagged as "prod" and the policy will apply advanced security profiles(IPS, DLP, URL Filtering) on the session that is matched.
-All "prod" workloads can connect to github repository named "valtix-security" and no other URLs.
+::alert[**Policy Explanation:** <br>The policy that we just created will match all workloads that is tagged as "prod" and the policy will apply advanced security profiles(IPS, DLP, URL Filtering) on the session that is matched.
+All "prod" workloads can connect to github repository named "valtix-security" and no other URLs. ]{type="info"}
-      ---

 ## Verification

 1. SSH to the EC2 instance named **spoke-z1-app**
-2. Execute `curl https://www.example.com -kv -d "6604-05-1120 604-05-1121" -o /dev/null`
+2. Execute :code[curl https://www.example.com -kv -d "6604-05-1120 604-05-1121" -o /dev/null]{showCopyAction=true}
 3. Check that you get a 502 Bad Gateway error.

      ```